My name is Bill Harveson. I currently have a

 clock and watch repair business

 in Homosassa, Florida.
-I also sell antique and vintage clocks there and at
+I also sell antique and vintage clocks there and on eBay

 I became interested in clock collecting about 20 years ago when I inherited a couple of old clocks from a family member.
 I took them home and wound them both up but they refused to run.
 I was living in a small town in Arizona at the time that was the home of a small antique clock shop.
 Eventually, I stopped in with my two clocks to get them repaired.